What’s The Biggest Threat To Bitcoin?

 But what if there was government crackdown throughout the world?
 Well, all governments have never been able to agree on anything ever in the past, so why would that change now?

 The truth is, gold is more of a threat to governments than Bitcoin is.
-The gold market cap is money out of the fiat system, just like Bitcoin’s, but at $10 Trillion, gold is more than 50 times bigger, and governments don’t see gold as a threat.
-So, I think we have a long way to go before governments see it as a threat.
+The gold market cap is money out of the fiat system, just like Bitcoin’s.
+And at $10 trillion, gold is more than 50 times bigger, and governments don’t see gold as a threat.
+So, I think we have a long way to go before governments see Bitcoin as a threat.